LaunchCodeEducation/lchs/src/assignments/console-game.rst

 To boost your score for this assignment, you and your partner can include one or more of the following **Bonus Items**:

 #.
-Use one or more dictionaries in addition to (or in place of) the required
+Use at least one dictionary in addition to (or in place of) the required
-   lists.
+   list(s).
 #.
 Use classes/objects.
 #.
 Use a module (custom or ready-made).